DrCuis/Technical/Morphic/LayoutUsage.md

 Cuis uses a Layout strategy which is different from many Smalltalks.
 It is fairly simple to use once one understands the basics.

-LayoutMorph's arrange submorphs as either a horizontal Row or a vertical Column.
+LayoutMorphs arrange submorphs as either a horizontal Row or a vertical Column.

 Along this Major or Layout Axis, submorphs may be attracted toward one side (0.0) or the other (1.0) or anywhere in between.
 This is the LayoutMorph's axisEdgeWeight.